STEM Coach opportunity

 2. desire and capability to work with young people, in particular high school students

-3. understanding and agreement to mentor responsibilities as listed in mentor role description
+3. understanding and agreement to coach responsibilities as listed in coach role description

 4. hold (or be willing to obtain) a working with children check.
-Although working in NSW and the ACT, the relevant registration for your state is acceptable.
+Although camp is in the ACT, the relevant registration for your state is acceptable.

 5. ability to commit to time requirements as described